PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

 .. function:: OrRule(selectors)

-  Matches the traffic if one or more of the the ``selectors`` Rules does match.
+  Matches the traffic if one or more of the ``selectors`` Rules does match.

   :param {Rule} selector: A table of Rules